 Personally, I’m an independent so I very much pick and choose what’s important to me down the ballot and in birth — but I think it helps to know what other people are thinking in labor.

-It’s also OK if you don’t, and you honestly don’t have a clue what you want.
+It’s also OK if you don’t know, and you honestly don’t have a clue what you want.
 If that’s you (and honestly, even if that’s not you) I recommend taking a birth class to get more clear on what’s going to happen at your hospital delivery.
 I recommend this one.
 It’s taught by an expert RN and doesn’t take over your life which I think is important.

 Mother Nature Knows Best